DominikCLK/Restful-Booker-API-Tests/REPORT.md

 ## Environment:
 - Test [Restful-Booker-TEST]

 ## The API endpoint _UpdateBooking_ tests showed a number of documentation irregularities and other defects.
-Below is a list of bugs:
+Below is a list of bugs: <a id="list"></a>

 1. [[BUG] Fields "firstname" and “lastname” accepts invalid data type (Boolean - false) instead String](#001)
 2. [[BUG] Floating-point variables in the body request (“totalprice” field ) are rounded to integers in the response](#002)